 A _METHOD Example

 Let us look at a very simple example to begin with.
-We write a simple SQL query creating an exact copy of the SASHELP.CLASS data set.
+We write a simple SQL query creating an exact copy of the SASHELP.CLASS SAS data set.
 The log is posted right below the code.

 proc sql _METHOD; create table class as select * from sashelp.class; quit;

 The log writes the description codes of the performed operations to the log.
 Two identified operations are written to the log.
 SQXCRTA and SQXSRC.
-These indicate that the SQL Procedure creates a data set and that it retrieves observations from another data set to fill it.
+These indicate that the SAS SQL Procedure creates a data set and that it retrieves observations from another data set to fill it.

 These operations may seem obvious.
 And they are.
 They do not seem to add much information to our code.
-However, for more complicated SQL Procedure steps, the _METHOD Option can provide crucial information to optimizing your code.
+However, for more complicated SQL Procedure steps, the METHOD Option can provide crucial information to optimizing your SAS code.
 I will show an example you how the option can help you make code decisions in my next post.

-The _METHOD Option is useful when you want to look under the hood and see what operations the SQL Procedure actually performs.
+The _METHOD Option is useful when you want to look under the hood and see what operations the SAS SQL Procedure actually performs.
 This gives you valuable information and helps you optimize your code.

 You can download the entire program from this post here.